Goal 16: Policies, processes and practices

 University governance measures

 We have elected representation on the University’s highest governing body from: students (both undergraduate and graduate), faculty, and staff (non-faculty employees).
-Our current board of governors includes representatives from ex-officio members, lay members, members of the Senate, members of staff other than academic staff and student members.
+Our current Board of Governors includes representatives from ex-officio members, lay members, members of the Senate, members of staff other than academic staff and student members.
 These include elected staff, students and faculty.

 University principles on corruption and bribery